-- Can be used only for equi-joins and natural joins - Each block needs to be read only once (assuming all tuples for any given value of the join attributes fit in memory) - Thus the cost of merge join is:
+- Can only be used for equi-joins and natural joins - Each block needs to be read only once (assuming all tuples for any given value of the join attributes fit in memory) - Thus, the cost of merge join is:

-'''

-b_r + b_s block transfers + \lceil b_r / b_b \rceil + \lceil b_s / b_b \rceil seeks
+$b_r + b_s$ block transfers $+ \lfloor b_r / b_b \rfloor + \lfloor b_s / b_b \rfloor$ seeks

-'''

-- + the cost of sorting if relations are unsorted. - hybrid merge-join: If one relation is sorted, and the other has a secondary B+-tree index on the join attribute - Merge the sorted relation with the leaf entries of the B+-tree. - Sort the result on the addresses of the unsorted relation's tuples - Scan the unsorted relation in physical address order and merge with previous result, to replace addresses by the actual tuples - Sequential scan more efficient than random lookup
++ the cost of sorting if relations are unsorted.

+- Cost in our running example (if memory size Is 20 blocks): - 500 block transfer and 25 seeks - But sorting students costs 300 transfers and 73 seeks and sorting takes costs 1 200 transfers and 288 seeks - So, if both unsorted: 2 000 transfers + 386 seeks (versus 40 000 and 200 in block nested loop) - hybrid merge-join: If one relation is sorted, and the other has a secondary B+-tree index on the join attribute - Merge the sorted relation with the leaf entries of the B+-tree. - Sort the result on the addresses of the unsorted relation's tuples - Scan the unsorted relation in physical address order and merge with previous result, to replace addresses by the actual tuples - Sequential scan more efficient than random lookup